gonoph/openshift-cns-demo/README.md

-# ocp-demo
+# openshift-cns-demo
-Demo of OCP and CNS
+Demo of Openshift Container Platform (OCP) and Container Native Storage (CNS)

 # About this project